sylefeb/Silice/projects/pipeline_sort/README.md

-# Sorting in linear time
+# Pipelined sort (linear time)

 A sort has to be n.log(n), right?
-Well, not if you have a pipelined architecture!
+Well, not if you can design a pipelined architecture!

-**Note:** This is a toy example demonstrating Silice pipelines, as well as pre-processor for code generation.
+**Note:** This is a toy example demonstrating Silice pipelines, as well as Silice pre-processor for code generation.

 ## What this does